EvelyneKol/ReadEase/README.md

 **ReadEase** is an app that has been created for making reading books easy for everyone!
 Via this app, users can borrow or buy used books from other users!
-Νew authors can also have the opportunity to publish their eBooks and become known to readers of the community.
+Νew authors can also have the opportunity to publish their eBooks and become known to the readers of the community.

 _Software Engineering Project 2023-2024 of Computer Engineering and Informatics Department, University of Patras_